 How cool would it be to drive your side-by-side vehicle to work?
-Your kids will be overjoyed if you take your UTV to pick them from school.
+Your kids will be overjoyed if you take your UTV to pick them up from school.
 Don’t you think so?
-However, every owner of such a ride would ponder over the question, are side-by-sides street legal or not?
+However, every owner of such a ride would ponder the question, are side-by-side streets legal?

-To your surprise, side-by-sides are legal in most of the states of the U.S. Still; there are a few states that have not yet legalized the use of UTVs on public roads.
-Also, the ones that allow doing so with a few conditions and restrictions.
+To your surprise, side-by-side is legal in most states of the U.S. Still, a few states have not yet legalized the use of UTVs on public roads.
+Some allow it with a few conditions and restrictions.

-Do you want to know if your hometown falls under this category or not?
-In this article, you will find a detailed insight into each state’s laws about the legality of side-by-sides.
+Do you want to know whether your hometown falls under this category?
+In this article, you will find detailed insight into each state’s laws about side-by-side legality.

 Hop in!

-The laws for driving UTVs vary from state to state.
-Additionally, it may differ between two cities of the same state.
-So, in which states are side-by-sides street legal?
+The laws for driving UTVs vary from state to state and may differ between cities in the same state.
+So, in which states is side-by-side street legal?

 Out of the 50 total states, 9 states have completely prohibited the use of side-by-side vehicles on public streets.
 For the remaining 41, you will need to consider a few general rules.

-Here’s a list of the prerequisites that your UTV or ATV must have in order to comply with the state rules.
+Here’s a list of the prerequisites your UTV or ATV must have to comply with the state rules.

 - License plate